18F/18f.gsa.gov/_styleguide/subpages/components.md

 ### Sticky subnavigation

 The sticky subnavigation is a pattern that is used frequently throughout the site to make larger bodies of content easier to navigate.
+The [About page]({{ site.baseurl }}/about/) is good example of the sticky subnavigation in the live site.

 #### What is it?

-The sticky subnavigation:
-* is a secondary navigation field that exists on the left side of a page, adjacent to a corresponding field of content.
+* A secondary navigation field that exists on the left side of a page, adjacent to a corresponding field of content.
-* is "sticky", which means that its [position](https://developer.mozilla.org/en-US/docs/Web/CSS/position) isn't absolute or static, but is both, depending on the user's location on the page.
+* It is "sticky", which means that its [position](https://developer.mozilla.org/en-US/docs/Web/CSS/position) isn't absolute or static, but is both, depending on the user's location on the page.
-* provides a sense of location by updating the active section of content that the user is viewing.
+* It provides a sense of location by updating the active section of content that the user is viewing.

 ---